William Randolph Schinderle

 He is survived by three daughters, Cyndi Godwin of Poplar Bluff, Missouri, Kerry Karamian of Colorado and Rita Hall of Marion; three brothers, Jack Schinderle of Noblesville, Indiana, Peter Clearmont of Missouri and Monte Clearmont of Indiana; one sister, Nola Weston of Connecticut; five grandchildren, Kyla Nunn, Katie Godwin, Nikitia Karamian, Steven Schinderle and Joshua Hall; and three great-grandchildren.

-Mr. Schinderle was preceded in death by his parents; his beloved wife, Nancy Sue Schinderle (departed July 2018); and a son, William R. “Billy” Schinderle Jr.
+Mr. Schinderle is preceded in death by his parents; his beloved wife, Nancy Sue Schinderle (departed July 2018); and a son, William R. “Billy” Schinderle Jr.

-Visitation for William Randolph Schinderle will be from 1 p.m. until the funeral hour at 2 p.m.
-Sunday at Beshear Funeral Homein Dawson Springs.
-The Rev. Roger Felker will officiate the service.
-Military honors will be provided by the U.S. Navy at Creekmur Cemetery prior to burial.
-Burial will follow at Creekmur Cemetery.
+The service was held Sunday at Beshear Funeral Home in Dawson Springs.
+The Rev. Roger Felker officiated the service.
+Military honors were provided by the U.S. Navy at Creekmur Cemetery prior to burial.
+Burial followed at Creekmur Cemetery.

-Active pallbearers include Phillip Bruce, Mike Rickard, Aaron Rickard, Mike Dickerson, Jackie Jones and Kevin Fox.
-Honorary pallbearers include David Woods and Russell Edwards.
+Active pallbearers were Phillip Bruce, Mike Rickard, Aaron Rickard, Mike Dickerson, Jackie Jones and Kevin Fox.
+Honorary pallbearers were David Woods and Russell Edwards.

-In an effort to deter the spread of COVID-19, face masks and social distancing are highly recommended.
-Friends unable to attend the service and military honors may view both on Beshear Funeral Home’s Facebook page.
+The service and military honors may be viewed on Beshear Funeral Home’s Facebook page.

 Online condolences may be sent to beshearfuneralhome.com.